-The student follows the departmental Accelerated Degree Program (ADP) application process.
+The student follows the departmental Accelerated Graduate Degree Program (AGDP) application process.

 The student applies for graduation by completing their undergraduate audit with college advising office staff and returning the audit to the Registrar’s Office.
 The Registrar’s Office staff will update the Banner degree screen (SHADEGR) with the anticipated graduation date for the bachelor’s degree.
 The semester following that anticipated graduation date will be effective term of the graduate admission.